zalando/postgres-operator/docs/reference/operator_parameters.md

   [kube2iam](https://github.com/jtblin/kube2iam) project on AWS.
 The default is empty.

 * **aws_region**
   AWS region used to store ESB volumes.
+The default is `eu-central-1`.

 ## Debugging the operator